Erik Paulson: Biography

 Erik started his career in martial arts starting with Judo at age of eight.
-However, he got disillusioned after failing to use it in self-defense, when a bully blocked his hip throw by pulling his hair and forced Erik to strike him in order to win.
-Convinced that striking arts were the best to defend himself, he took up Taekwondo, Boxing, Aikido, Wrestling, and Jujutsu.
+He later took up Taekwondo, Boxing, Aikido, Wrestling, and Jujutsu.
 Many years after, he moved to California and became a student under Dan Inosanto, Gene Lebell, and Benny Urquidez, learning styles like Karate, Jeet Kune Do, Savate, Kali, Kung Fu, Sambo, Muay Thai, Chin Na, Dumog, Panantukan, and Silat.

 In 1988, however, Paulson returned to explore grappling when he started Brazilian Jiu-Jitsu under Rorion, Royce and Rickson Gracie in his garage.
 Upon returning to Inosanto's academy, he met Yorinaga Nakamura, who taught him Shoot Wrestling.
 Paulson also trained extensively in Catch Wrestling under Billy Robinson.
 Paulson got hooked with the style, and through Nakamura he got in touch with Satoru Sayama in order to fight in Shooto.
 In 1993, Erik had his first fight there, submitting Kazuhiro Kusayanagi.
 He also asked to compete in Ultimate Fighting Championship, but the Gracies refused as Royce was already going to compete there, so Paulson ended up cornering him instead.

 Later, in 1995, Paulson took part in an MMA tournament similar to UFC, World Combat Championships, which divided its participants in "strikers" and "grapplers" in order to pit them against each other in the finals.
 Again, a Gracie participated in the event, Renzo, but this time Paulson got the green light to take part in the tournament.
 Unfortunately, Paulson was put into the striker block, in which rules prohibited submission finishes, and it took away Erik's best field.
 Moreover, his long hair played against him, as he couldn't cut it due to his role as a film stuntman.
 His first match, against Muay Thai exponent Sean McCully, evidenced both disadvantages, with Paulson having to endure hair pulling and a significant punishment in order to finish him by ground and pound.
 At the second round, he faced Kickboxing champion James Warring, heavier and better rested, and this time Paulson's hair weakness took dramatic proportions; Warring grabbed the cage in order to avoid being taken down and literally dragged Paulson around the cage by the hair, making his corner throw the towel.
 After returning to the Gracie academy, Rickson expelled him without explanation and forbade him to train Brazilian Jiu-Jitsu again, but Paulson simply moved to train it with the Machado brothers.